microsoft/foldingdiff/README.md

 This software is written in Python, notably using PyTorch, PyTorch Ligthing, and the HuggingFace transformers library.
 The required conda environment is defined within the `environment.yml` file.
-To set this up, make sure you have conda (or [mamba](https://mamba.readthedocs.io/en/latest/index.html)) installed and run:
+To set this up, make sure you have conda (or [mamba](https://mamba.readthedocs.io/en/latest/index.html)) installed, clone this repository, and run:

 ```bash
 conda env create -f environment.yml